 And so, it is through workshops, portraiture and one-to-one conversation where I help guide women, women like you, back into a loving relationship with her body, voice, confidence and sensuality, so that she can fully step into who she is and who she is about to become.

-Sign up for list-only offerings and updates here.
+Sign up for workshop and studio location updates here.

 I have two ongoing personal projects where I examine the relationship oneself has with power.

 In my documentary project "Breaking Points" I explore three themes of the domestic abuse journey through visual and written storytelling in partnership with DA survivors themselves: first red flags, breaking points, and pieces of the self reclaimed.
 I ask why one stayed, why one left, and how personal power is being taken back.
-This project was inspired by my own healing journey from a ten-year domestic abuse relationship.
+This project was inspired by my own healing journey with domestic abuse.

 In "The Hunters and the Hunted" I document my time in the intercoastal swampland of North Carolina as the only woman living with and caring for nearly 300 male hunters during the winter.
 I observe the relationship between life, death, and our power(lessness) over nature.

-I currently serve as a community caretaker in Briana Saussy's Miracle Tree Sessions and Spinning Gold, both year-long intensives that focus on the history and practice of rootwork, ritual, and self sovereignty.
+I served as a community caretaker in Briana Saussy's Miracle Tree Sessions and Spinning Gold, both year-long intensives that focus on the history and practice of rootwork, ritual, and self sovereignty.